jrcopeti/jrcopeti/README.md

 ## 🎓 Teaching Assistant @Le Wagon Berlin

-I recently graduated from a web dev bootcamp at Le Wagon Berlin and my journey has allowed me to not only absorb new knowledge, but also share it.
+Graduated from a web dev bootcamp at Le Wagon Berlin, my journey has allowed me to not only absorb new knowledge, but also share it.

 ## 📘 Latest Courses